This article has been updated from a previous version.

-The prepayment will not necessarily change the amount of a regular monthly (or weekly/biweekly) payment, however, it will decrease the principal and reduce the overall amount of interest paid to the lender.
+The prepayment will not necessarily change the amount of a regular monthly (or weekly/biweekly) payment.
+However, it will decrease the principal and reduce the overall amount of interest paid to the lender.

-It's not uncommon for some banks to allow between 10 to 20% in prepayment privileges payable in a lump sum, payment double-up options or regularly scheduled payments.
+It's not uncommon for some banks to allow between 10 to 20 per cent in prepayment privileges payable in a lump sum, payment double-up options, or regularly scheduled payments.

 Other prepayment scenarios are not as rosy.
 There are penalties levied, some quite heavy if you make prepayments without prior written approval from your lender.

-As you know, mortgage companies function on the interest they earn until mortgages mature.
-If a customer wants to pay off a mortgage before it's due date or in a fashion not agreed to beforehand, it's almost standard practice for a lender to issue a prepayment penalty.
+Mortgage companies function on the interest they earn until mortgages mature.
+If a customer wants to pay off a mortgage before its due date or in a fashion not agreed to beforehand, it's almost standard practice for a lender to issue a prepayment penalty.

 Many choose to use the interest rate differential (IRD), which is the difference between how much a client would pay with the original interest rate and how much would be paid based on the interest rate that the lender offers at the moment.

 The lender is essentially trying to recoup the lost interest using the IRD.
 It is important to note that lenders will differ in the way they calculate the IRD penalty.